marcoguerri/marcoguerri.github.io/_includes/about.markdown

 About
 =====
-I was born in Modena, Italy, a number of years ago which can be represented with 5 bits, unsigned.
-I studied Computer Engineering at University of Modena and Reggio Emilia and I currently work at CERN, the European Organization for Nuclear Research.
+I was born in Modena, Italy, and I studied Computer Engineering at University of Modena and Reggio Emilia.
+I currently work at Facebook as a Production Engineer.
+I am based in the Dublin office.

 The usefulness of this blog is highly questionable.
 This is meant to be mostly a place for myself, a place where to dump ideas and experiments in a slightly more formal